rariniello/rariniello.github.io/projects/ExperimentalControlSystem.md

 ## Laser Control Panels

 Controls for the laser system components were spread across a wide number of panels, with some controls placed several menus deep.
 Finding the menus required knowing things like the controller and rack a motor was connected to.
 The controls themselves were generic, providing a clunky interface that required significant user input.
 Take for example changing the laser energy.
-A user would have to look up that the motor for the waveplate was on controller LS24, click through the following list of menus *FACETHOME->LI20->Laser->Infrastructure->XPS moc-la20-ls24*, look up a plot of energy vs. angle in the laser wiki to figure out what angle to use, then enter the angle desired into the "Request" box.
+A user would have to look up the controller for the attenuator's waveplate motor (controller LS24), click through the following list of menus *FACETHOME->LI20->Laser->Infrastructure->XPS moc-la20-ls24*, look up a plot of energy vs. angle in the laser wiki to figure out what angle to use, then enter the angle desired into the "Request" box.
 Performing such a long process 10s of times during laser alignment significantly increased the time required.

 I designed new laser control panels, organizing them into three logical sections, each with a dedicated interface containing all relevant controls.
 This allows alignment to proceed by working through the panels one after another.
 The final panel contains all the controls required for running the experiment in one place.
-Each control includes device-specific buttons based on what I felt was most useful for the user.
+Each control includes device-specific buttons based on what I felt were the most useful for the user.
 Instead of a generic motor control, for example, the energy attenuator waveplate has buttons in terms of energy percentage.

 {:refdef:style="text-align: center;"}
 ![Laser room control panel](/assets/img/LaserRoomControlPanel.jpg){: width="960" style="border-radius: 5px"}